On This Page

 Devonport Village & North Head

-Victorian seaside village across the harbor, 12-minute ferry from downtown (around NZ$13 return with AT HOP card).
+Victorian seaside village across the harbor, 12-minute ferry from downtown.
 Walk up North Head for harbor views and explore old military tunnels.
 The village has cafés, boutiques, and Victorian architecture.
 Cheltenham Beach is good for swimming.
 Mt.
 Victoria offers another viewpoint.
 Go afternoon—combine ferry ride with exploration, then stay for dinner.
 Safe, charming, and very 'Kiwi' atmosphere.

 Viaduct Harbour & Wynyard Quarter